 Recipe for Press

-How do you find the right editor to approach?
-What are they really looking for?
+How do you find the right editor to pitch?
+What does a winning pitch look like?
 How far in advance should you pitch a magazine?
-How long should you wait before following up?
+When should you follow up?
 What one word is an editor looking to find in every pitch?
-How long should a pitch be?
-Do you need a press kit?
 Can you pitch an idea to multiple editors at the same time?
 Should images be sent with a pitch?
-How often can you pitch a blogger?
-Should you give away tons of products?
 What is the best way to thank an editor?
 What do editors need to find on your website?
 How many editors should you approach at one publication?
 What kind of approach gets results?

 Recipe for Press answers these questions and more, all written from the perspective of an editor.
 The candid conversations with small business owners and creatives who have used the power of press to build their brands demystifies the process of getting your story and product featured in the pages of important publications, both in print and online.

 Amy Flurry, author of Recipe for Press, has over two decades of editorial experience, producing features and writing for top print and online publications.
 In 2011 Amy authored Recipe for Press (Pitch Your Story and Create a Buzz,) then took to the road, sharing her editorial insights with entrepreneurs.
 Recipe for Press (Designer Edition) is her latest book with the tools interior designers need to take advantage of the press opportunities available to creative professionals.

 The book took shape after two years as creative director of the first-of-its kind project management app for interior design professionals.
 Within the interiors industry, Amy is a nationally recognized speaker on creative communications and in-house public relations and co-founder of aloka, a home furnishings company based in Atlanta.